 Welcome to our Blog!

-This Blog is a public service of the Law Offices of Mattingly & Nally-Martin, PLLC.
+This Blog is a public service of the Law Office of Joseph H. Mattingly III, PLLC.
 Our hope is that the general topics addressed here will be useful to those looking for basic explanations of the law and legal system.

 Q: I was just involved in a car wreck.
 Now what?

 A: First and foremost, your most important concern should be your health.
 Whether you were the at-fault party or not, if you have automobile insurance and your accident occurred in Kentucky, your policy will provide a coverage called Personal Injury Protection (PIP) that will make available at least $10,000 for medical expenses associated with your accident.
 If you have any doubt, make an appointment with your family doctor or go to your local ER for treatment.
 After your health concerns are addressed, if you think you might have a claim for damages, it is important to speak with an attorney who can help you navigate the claim process.
 The first offer that you receive is often not a fair representation of the true value of your claim, and without the assistance of an attorney, you may not receive full compensation for your injuries.
 An experienced attorney can help you evaluate your claim and advise you of your legal rights.